 - During its endurance it creates a customs union between the UK and the EU (Article 6, clause 1); and • During its continuance it creates regulatory separation between Northern Ireland and the rest of the United Kingdom (Article 6, clause 2).

-It is stated that the Withdrawal Agreement is to be temporary only:
+It was stated that the Withdrawal Agreement would to be temporary only:

 The objective of the Withdrawal Agreement is not to establish a permanent relationship between the Union and the United Kingdom.
 The provisions of this Protocol are therefore intended to apply only temporarily, taking into account the commitments of the Parties set out in Article 2(1).
 The provisions of this Protocol shall apply unless and until they are superseded, in whole or in part, by a subsequent agreement.

 Article 2 contains a “best endeavours” clause requiring the EU and the UK to find an agreement superseding the Protocol.
 The unenforceability of that requirement was the reason for “Cox’s Codpiece”; a codicil agreement on an arbitration mechanism if no such agreement is proceeded with.

 Article 5 recited that the Common Travel Area between the United Kingdom and Eire (which long precedes membership of what was then the European Communities) shall continue as a matter for the British and Irish governments.